jonathanchan/Macs-AD/README.md

 **bind_ad.py**

-The work flow is kinda specific for my office.
+The work flow is kinda specific for my environment.
 Adjust as needed.

 1. If needed update the hostname
 2. Bind machine to Active Directory